 - Support from a dedicated AMI account manager

-With support from a partner, AMI is offering a limited number of qualifying businesses full Survive to Thrive scholarships valued at more than $500.
+With support from a partner, AMI is offering full scholarships for each qualifying business (that’s a full discount of more than $500!!).
 A business can only submit one programme application.

 In addition to completion requirements, receiving the scholarship is contingent on full participation in our business performance reporting requirements.
 Read below for details of scholarship requirements.